-''' Build configuration example 5 - extra executable dependency
+Build configuration example 5 - extra executable dependency

+'''

+cfg::type ext

+cfg::version 1.0

-bld::exe_dep::foo.exe foo::bar egg.o # line 4
+bld::exe_dep::foo.exe foo/bar egg.o # line 4

 bld::exe_dep # line 5

 ... some other declarations ...

 '''

-- line 4: this line declares the dependency on the sub-package "foo::bar" and the object target "egg.o" for building the main program target "foo.exe".
-The target "foo.exe" will now depends on all object files in the "foo::bar" sub-package as well as the object target "egg.o". - line 5: this line declares that all other main program targets will depend on all (non-program) object files in the build.
+- line 4: this line declares the dependency on the sub-package "foo/bar" and the object target "egg.o" for building the main program target "foo.exe".
+The target "foo.exe" will now depends on all object files in the "foo/bar" sub-package as well as the object target "egg.o". - line 5: this line declares that all other main program targets will depend on all (non-program) object files in the build.